 Play it safe: When shopping online, always look for a padlock icon in the search bar.
 That indicates the website is secure.
 Be sure the site URL begins with “https://”, rather than just “http://”.
 The “s” stands for “secure” and indicates that data transmitted is encrypted.

 Malvertising (Malicious Advertising)

-- Malvertising.
-It may be tempting to click on advertisements you see online, especially if they boast a really good deal, but you’ll put your computer at risk if it’s a malvertisment—an advertisement infected with malware.
+It may be tempting to click on advertisements you see online, especially if it’s a really good deal, but you could be putting your information and your computer at risk if it’s a malvertisement—an advertisement infected with malware.

 Play it safe: To reduce your risk, be sure your security software is regularly updated and avoid clicking on suspicious advertisements.
 If you really want to find out more about the advertised product or company, don’t click.
 Do your homework and research the company in your web browser.